 New Crash Test Dummies

-Did you know that during car seat testing, seats have a life size dummy belted in?
+Did you know that during car seat testing, seats have a life-size dummy belted in?
 This dummy is full of sensors to monitor the impact on the child.
-The introduction of the i-Size regulation, also saw the introduction of new dummies, which are now known as Q rather than P. These dummies have more sensors and higher sensitivity than previously and therefore reflect more accurately how a child’s body would react during an accident.
+The introduction of the i-Size regulation also saw the introduction of new dummies, which are now known as Q rather than P. These dummies have more sensors and higher sensitivity than previously and therefore reflect more accurately how a child’s body would react during an accident.

 Which i-Size seat does my child need?

-Historically we used the weight of your child to determine which seat they should be in, however all i-Size seats use height to determine the correct seat.
+Historically we used the weight of your child to determine which seat they should be in, however, all i-Size seats use height to determine the correct seat.
 There is still a maximum weight on the seat too, so bear that in mind.
 The maximum height will vary from seat to seat, so check before purchasing.
-Try and max out your seat before moving onto the next stage seat.
+Try and max out your seat before moving to the next stage seat.